Hubmakerlabs/replicatr/README.md

 Please enter the canister ID: <canister-id>
 ```

-> This will initialize your relay and deploy a replicatr canister on the Internet Computer with your relay as the
+> This will generate a relay secret key, initialize your relay and deploy a replicatr canister on the Internet Computer with your relay as the
 > specified owner.
+Click [here](pkg/config/base/README.md) to see where the secret key as well other settings are stored.

 #### To setup as a Minion/Secondary-Owner  relay (and join a preexisting cluster):